sansneo/iso/README.md

 ## Let's get into it
 This index excludes purely drivers packages with no practical utility for the user.
-You want to see everything `xbps-query -l` after installing or check out `build.sh`
+You want to see everything `xbps-query -l` after installing or check out `make.sh`
 * linux and kmod: kernel and modules
 * dracut: generates initramfs
 * grub: bootloader